 Resolution Institute Arbitration Rules means the arbitration rules determined and published by the Resolution Institute as updated from time to time.

 Responsible ELNO means the ELNO involved in an Interoperable Electronic Workspace that is responsible for presentation for Lodgment of the Interoperable Lodgment Case and facilitating completion of any Associated Financial Transaction.

+Responsible ELNO Fee means the fee payable to the Responsible ELNO by a Participating ELNO for each Subscriber that used the ELN of the Participating ELNO in a Lodged Interoperable Electronic Workspace.

 Responsible Subscriber means a Subscriber that, following Lodgment, is liable for Lodgment Fees incurred and is responsible for the resolution of requisitions issued by the Registrar for a Lodgment Case.